morad-elnahla/morad-elnahla/README.md

 ---

 ### 👨‍💻 About Me
-🎯 Passionate about extracting insights from data and building solutions powered by AI.
+🎯 Passionate about extracting insights from data and building AI-powered solutions.
 🧠 Skilled in **Data Science, Data Analysis, and Predictive Modeling**.
 📊 Love turning raw data into clear and meaningful visual stories.
 💬 Always open to collaborations in **Data Analysis, AI, and Data Science projects**.